Woolf Barnato: Motor racing

 Barnato first went motor racing in 1921, when after importing an eight-litre Locomobile from the United States, he signed-up to race at the Brooklands Easter meeting.
 Having come third in the 100-mile Long Handicap, he then swapped to a Calthorpe to compete in the following Whitsun meeting.
 For the 1922 season he bought a 1921 chassis Talbot directly from its owner/driver Malcolm Campbell, and for 1923 a Sir Alastair Miller customised-racing Wolseley Racing Moth.
 At the start of the 1924 season Barnato obtained an eight-litre Hispano-Suiza H6C chassis, which he commissioned Jarvis of Wimbledon to build a suitable racing body for.
 Barnato then established an eight-litre class racing record for the car.

-In late 1924 he obtained a prototype Bentley 3 Litre chassis, which was subsequently fitted with a boat-tail body by Jarvis for a cost of £400.
+In late 1924, Barnato obtained a prototype Bentley 3 Litre chassis, which was subsequently fitted with a boat-tail body by Jarvis for a cost of £400.
 Barnato used the car to win several major Brooklands races, and then partnered by John Duff set a new 3-litre 24-hour record averaging 95.03 mph at Autodrome de Montlhéry.
 Barnato later won the Brooklands Six Hour Race and Double Twelve Race in 1930.
 He was regarded by W.O.
 Bentley as, "The best driver we ever had and, I consider, the best British driver of his day.
 One who never made a mistake and always obeyed orders."